withing9c/notes/README.md

 - Today's programming wisdom: "Simplicity is the ultimate sophistication.
 In software development, strive to write clean, readable code that is easy to understand and maintain.
 This often involves breaking complex problems into smaller, more manageable modules or functions.
 Remember that you're not just writing code for computers to execute but also for fellow humans to read and comprehend.
 Optimize for clarity and resilience over premature optimization.
 And always keep in mind that code is meant to be read many more times than it is written."

 In essence, focus on producing clear, concise, and well-structured code rather than overly intricate solutions that might prove difficult to debug or scale later on.

+# 2024-03-15
+- "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In the context of coding, this means that writing clean, readable, and maintainable code is often more valuable than over-engineering complex solutions.
+Strive to write simple, efficient programs that solve problems effectively without unnecessary complexity.
+This approach leads to fewer bugs, easier collaboration, and better scalability in the long run."

+"In addition, remember the importance of planning and understanding the problem domain before starting to code.
+As Alan Perlis said, 'Premature optimization is the root of all evil (or at least most of it) in programming.'
+Focus on getting the logic right first, then refine and optimize when necessary."